IncognitoCoding/transmission_ext/README.md

 * The YAML file allows updating on the fly, and each loop will use the updated YAML configuration.

 ## Setup Recommendations & Setup Hints:
 transmission_remove is a middleman automator for use with transmission-remote.
-You must install transmission-cli (sudo apt install transmission-cli) on your Linux host to use transmission_remove.
+You must install transmission-cli (sudo apt install transmission-cli) on your Linux host to use transmission_ext.

 Manual Usage Reference:
 https://manpages.debian.org/testing/transmission-cli/transmission-remote.1.en.html